 The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

-Sequoia and Kings Canyon National Park offers the same Junior Ranger booklet.
+Sequoia and Kings Canyon National Parks offer the same Junior Ranger booklet.
 If kids visit the Crystal Cave, located in Sequoia National Park, they can earn the cave scientist patch after completing its booklet.
 Cave admission extra.

 Crystal Cave Tours

 Located in Sequoia National Park, take a guided tour of a marble cave.
-Tours cover .5-miles of the the cave and last 50 minutes.
+Tours cover .5-miles of the cave and last 50 minutes.
 A steep .5-mile walk is required to and from the cave.
-Tours offered from Spring until Fall and reservations are required a couple of months in advance.
+Tours are offered from Spring until Fall, and reservations are required a couple of months in advance.

 The People of the Sierra Nevada Mountains

 Walter Fry came to the Sierra Nevada mountains as a logger and counted the rings of one of the trees he felled.
-From that point forward, he championed the creation of Sequoia National Park and work for the parks in the early years.
+From that point forward, he championed the creation of Sequoia National Park and worked for the park in the early years.

-Captain Charles Young was a military officer station at Sequoia and led the Buffalo Soldiers who patrolled the park.
-Young initiated the program to buy-out private land owners near Sequoia in an effort to enlarge the area of protect.
+Captain Charles Young was a military officer stationed at Sequoia and led the Buffalo Soldiers who patrolled the park.
+Young initiated the program to buy out private landowners near Sequoia in an effort to enlarge the area of protection.

-Susan Thew was originally from Ohio though moved to California to escape the winters of the Midwest.
-Settling in the area, she spent several summer photographing the rugged and remote landscape.
-Her photos went on to help expand Sequoia National Park in the 1920s, after its creation in 1890.
+Susan Thew was originally from Ohio, but she moved to California to escape the winters of the Midwest.
+Settling in the area, she spent several summers photographing the rugged and remote landscape.
+Her photos helped expand Sequoia National Park in the 1920s after its creation in 1890.

-Kids love to catch sight of a wild animal in national parks.
-Be on the look out for tracks and scat.
+Kids love to catch sight of wildlife in national parks.
+This is one of the top things to do in Sequoia National Park.
+Be on the lookout for tracks and scat.

 Black Bears in Sequoia and Kings Canyon National Parks